IBM/CodeEngine/README.md

 ```
 and then `cd` into the `CodeEngine` directory.

-If you have not already specified your IBM Cloud resourec group, then
+If you have not already specified your IBM Cloud resource group, then
-see the
+see the:
 ```
 $ ibmcloud resource group
 $ ibmcloud target --help